vamenadrill/Final-Project/final-project/README.md

 🛍️ MyShop - React Shopping Cart App

 Hey there! 👋
-This is the final project of ITI React intership and it is shopping cart web app built with React.
+This is ITI final project and it is shopping cart web app built with React.
 It’s designed to help you practice key React concepts while building something useful and real-world-like.

 🚀 Features
 View a list of products (using an API like Fake Store API)